Justin1002/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails.

+# Additional Stretch features added:

+Product reviews and product ratings
+Visual sales cue in the form of an alert
+Order receipt email summary sent to customer after order

+# Future Implementations:

+Complete Sales Feature with working functionality for total cart value (currently just visual queue for sales)

 ## Additional Steps for Apple M1 Machines